 - Have a question about the port shuttle or the best time to visit the mosque?

 - Leave a comment below!
-I’d love to help you plan your perfect day in Casablanca or hear about your favorite Moroccan finds.
+I’d love to help you plan your perfect day to the city or hear about your favorite Moroccan finds.

 Frequently Asked Questions About Casablanca Port

 Not directly from the industrial dock area.
-However, most cruise passengers use the free port shuttle or a taxi to reach the city gates or Casa Port Station, where many major sights are then walkable.
+Most cruise passengers instead use the free port shuttle or a taxi to reach the city gates or Casa Port Station, where many major sights are within walking distance.

-How Far Is the Hassan II Mosque from Casablanca Port?
+How far is the Hassan II Mosque from the port?

 The Hassan II Mosque is about a 5-to-10 minute taxi ride from the port, or roughly a 20-to-25 minute walk once you exit the port area.

-Yes, Casablanca is generally safe for independent travelers.
+Yes, the city is generally safe for independent travelers.
 Still, it’s wise to use normal precautions, watch for pickpockets in crowded areas, and use official petit taxis.

 Most visitors prioritize the Hassan II Mosque, the Old Medina, Rick’s Café, and the Habous Quarter.
-In fact, these can often be combined into a great one-day DIY itinerary.
+These sights also fit together well for a simple one-day DIY itinerary.

 Yes, although the best beaches are a short taxi ride away.
 Ain Diab Beach, Lalla Meryem Beach, and Dar Bouazza are among the most popular choices.

 Yes.
-In fact, it is one of the few mosques in Morocco open to non-Muslims through guided tours.
+It’s one of the few mosques in Morocco open to non-Muslims through guided tours.

 The local currency is the Moroccan Dirham (MAD).
 While credit cards are accepted in many modern businesses, cash is often best for taxis, markets, and small purchases.

-Yes, bargaining is expected in places like the Old Medina and Habous Quarter.
-However, prices are generally fixed in malls and larger stores.
+Yes, bargaining is expected in places like the Old Medina and Habous Quarter, although prices are usually fixed in malls and larger stores.

 Absolutely.
-Since many top sights are close together, Casablanca is one of the easier major ports to explore on your own.
+Since many top sights are close together, the city is one of the easier major ports to explore on your own.
+While the port area feels industrial, the city center is much more walkable.

-As a rule, leave the city center at least 60 minutes before all-aboard time to allow for traffic delays.
+Try to leave the city center at least 60 minutes before all-aboard time in case traffic slows things down.